AntoineBalaine/AntoineBalaine.github.io/_posts/2025-02-07-ForgetfulPrompter.md

 - Open the door to collaborative contexts - e.g. in the form of an `Architecture.md`

-# Thank you for listening
+# Thank you for reading